caiks/WBOT02/README.md

 ![contour004_064_minent_position](images/contour004_064_minent_position.png)

 Now it seems that *model* 64 is a little more detailed around the face and neck.
-The overall implied representation, however, is considerably less convincing because of the standardisation of brightnesses -
+The implied representation is similar -

 ![contour004_064_minent_representation](images/contour004_064_minent_representation.png)